-Th: Three Months Ended December 31, 2 2022 2021 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 125 \$ 137 Administrative Services: Administrative services provided by UGI \$ 6 \$ 7
+Th Three Months Ended March 31, Six Months En March 31 2 023 2022 2023 2022 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of the Partnership \$ 139 \$ 147 \$ 264 \$ 284 Administrative Services: Administrative services provided by UGI \$ 7 \$ 6 \$ 13 \$ 13

 Contribution from Parent.
-During the three months ended December 31, 2022 and 2021, UGI, through its operating subsidiaries, contributed \$16 and \$100, respectively, in cash to the Partnership.
-The Partnership used these funds to reduce short-term borrowings.
+During the six months ended March 31, 2023, UGI, through its operating subsidiaries, contributed \$36, in cash to the Partnership.
+A portion of these contributions will be designated by the Partnership to satisfy the 2022 AmeriGas OLP Credit Agreement equity cure provision.
+For additional information see Note 2 - Summary of Significant Accounting Policies - Debt.
+During the six months ended March 31, 2022, UGI, through its operating subsidiaries, contributed \$100, in cash to the Partnership.
+The Partnership used these contributions to reduce short-term borrowings.